mikeoverbay/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

+## Version 76:
+This fixes an issue with tanks that contain "_skin" sub folders.
+In order to for SD tanks to work, you will need to copy all primitives and visuals to the _"skins" lod folders.
+This is untested and may not work with SD run mode.
+Fixed a bug with the game crashing when the window was moved if a data rebuild is in progress.

 ## Version 75:
 This fixes a silly bug introduced when I fixed the FBX shared vertex UV coordinates.